Analyze Results

 Metabolite table (top-left panel)

-A scrollable list of every compound in your dataset.
-Click any row to load that metabolite into the EIC chart, isotopologue bars, and quality info.
+A scrollable list of every compound in the loaded dataset.
+Selecting a row loads that metabolite into the EIC chart, isotopologue bars, and quality info.

 Columns include: